dogweather/forkful/content/en/vba/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?

-In Visual Basic for Applications (VBA), retrieving the current date is a common task that enables programmers to dynamically work with dates in their macros or applications.
-This functionality is crucial for operations like logging, timestamping transactions, or making date-based calculations.

 ## How to:
 Retrieving the current date in VBA is straightforward, using the `Date` function, while the `Now` function provides both the current date and time.
 Here’s how you can work with both:

 ```vb